 But I just love the way that you go about your recovery.
-It’s all about you know, how do we get better by overcome and stop focusing on the things that aren’t helping us and focus on the things that that can support us because when you focus on something negative, you can’t focus on something positive or something helpful, and that takes time away from you being able to put into this positive thing that you can do.
+It’s all about you know, how we get better by overcoming and stopping focusing on the things that aren’t helping us and focusing on the things that can support us because when you focus on something negative, you can’t focus on something positive or something helpful, and that takes time away from you being able to put into this positive thing that you can do.

 Imagine they let you go back to work with the scissors in your hand what could happen to that person’s poor head?

 I don’t want to know they’d have an elephant truck.
 No, I don’t know what would happen.
 But it probably wouldn’t be good.
 But what I am good at is I’m creative.
 So I just harness that energy and do something else.
-Like I wrote this book, and I decorate really good.
-I’m in the process of decorating my area, my deck and outside for summer because you know, that’s going to be where I’m going to be all summer.
+Like I wrote this book, and I decorate well.
+I’m in the process of decorating my area, my deck, and outside for summer because you know, that’s going to be where I’m going to be all summer.